melecouvreur/climbing-app/README.md

 ### Database Prep

-- Access the MySQL interface in terminal by running `mysql -u root -p`
+- Access the MySQL interface in terminal by running `mysql -u root -p` and enter your password.
 - Create a new database called users: `create database users`
-- Add a `.env` file to the climbing-app folder of this repo containing MySQL authentication information:
+- Add a `.env` file to the `my-app` folder of this repo containing your MySQL authentication information:

 ```
   DB_HOST=localhost